Alesia (city): Geography and location

-Alternative theories on Alesia’s location
+Alternative theories on Alesia's location

 There have been other theories about Alesia's location that claimed it was in Franche-Comté or around Salins-les-Bains in Jura.
-In the 1960s, a French archaeologist, André Berthier, proposed that the location of Alesia is at Chaux-des-Crotenay in Franche-Comté, at the gate of the Jura mountains—a place that better suits the descriptions in Caesar's Gallic Wars—and indeed, Roman fortifications have been found at that site.
+In the 1960s, a French archaeologist, André Berthier, proposed that the location of Alesia is at Chaux-des-Crotenay in Franche-Comté, at the gate of the Jura mountains—a place that according to him better suits the descriptions in Caesar's Gallic Wars.
+This theory is not supported by archaelogical or historical research.
 In total, around 40 towns and other locations have claimed to be the site of Alesia.

 Today

 Part of the area has become the MuséoParc Alésia.
 Not much of the Gallic oppidum is visible today, except for some remains of a rampart.
 Most of the ruins date to the town’s Roman period.

 A large copper statue of Vercingetorix, made in 1865 by Aimé Millet, stands at the western end of the plateau.

 The uncertainty surrounding Alesia's location is humorously parodied in the Asterix comic book Asterix and the Chieftain's Shield, in which, in this case because of Gaulish pride, characters repeatedly and vehemently deny that they know its location: "I don't know where Alesia is!
 No-one knows where Alesia is!".